 - Educational signs along our walking trails and in our facilities promote our monarch butterfly sanctuary, pollinator habitats, riparian buffer zones, American Chestnut research, composting and soil health, biodiversity, pesticide-free gardening/farming, etc., making it possible for everyone that visits to learn something before they go.
 This includes the local and regional businesses, non-profits, and NGOs that hold retreats here.

-- Our educational signs are made by scouts and students, as part of their community service for scout gold and eagle awards, including signs saying, “No spraying along this road.”
+- Special projects on the property are often created by scouts and students, as part of their community service for scout gold and eagle rewards

 “The world of life, of spontaneity, the world of dawn and sunset and starlight, the world of soil and sunshine, of meadow and woodland, of hickory and oak and maple and hemlock and pineland forests, of wildlife dwelling around us, of the river and its wellbeing—all of this is the integral community in which we live.”